Skip to content

 enum: [high, medium, low]

 The spec defines the contract.
 The runtime validates data against it before and after execution.
+See Schemas for schema details.

 Data op config values can be promoted to input ports.
 This lets a value from an upstream node feed into a config parameter at runtime.